 What about Tide for content creators?
 E.g. YouTubers?

 This is where things get a little more complicated.
-There must be tens of thousands of YouTubers in the UK who need a bank account to manage their income as influencers and digital content creators.
+There must be tens of thousands of content creators in the UK who need a bank account to manage their income as influencers and whatnot.
 At first glance Tide would be the PERFECT account for the tech savvy folk who are receiving money through a variety of income streams.

 One of the biggest frustrations with Tide, and it’s not really their fault, is that the account would appear to be incompatible with a number of international online payment providers.
 For the content creator market (such as myself) this could be problematic.